 4. My Pet Command Dog Training Collar

 The My Pet Command Dog Training Collar has a 6,600-foot (1.25-mile) range, which allows you to train your dog from a great distance.
 You can also train up to three dogs with one remote.
-This is a fantastic feature for hunters who have multiple hunting dogs.
+This is a fantastic feature in a hunting dog collar, especially for hunters who have multiple hunting dogs.
 Both the remote and the collar are fully waterproof, so you can use it around lakes and ponds.
 The collar has 10 stimulation levels and three training modes: static shock, vibration, and beep.
 The collar also has a night light LED flashing beacon function, which allows you to keep track of your dog in the dark.

 The battery life for the remote and the collar doesn’t last long, which is frustrating when you have to charge it often.
 The beep tone is soft, so it might be difficult for your dog to respond to it.
 The collar is also bulky and uncomfortable.
 Many of these collars also quit working after a short time.